- Visit Cape Point Nature Reserve, where the two oceans meet

 Day 2: Cape Peninsula Tour

-Highlights of today's tour include a visit to Boulders Beach (home to the African penguins), an awe-inspiring view over Cape Point (where the two oceans meet), and the beautiful Kirstenbosch Botanical Gardens.
+Highlights of today's tour include a visit to Boulders Beach (home to African penguins), an awe-inspiring view over Cape Point (where the two oceans meet), and the beautiful Kirstenbosch Botanical Gardens.
 The Peninsula tour includes a visit to Hout Bay, where you have the opportunity to visit local markets, and a glass-bottom boat ride around Seal Island.

 Along the southeast corner of the Cape Peninsula is Cape Point Nature Reserve.
 Rich in biodiversity with an array of unique flora and fauna, Cape Point is a must-see on anyone's list.
-This spectacular location offers secluded beaches, endemic fynbos, a large variety of animals, reptiles, and aquatic birds.
+This spectacular location offers secluded beaches, endemic fynbos, and a large variety of animals, reptiles, and aquatic birds.
 The breathtaking views across the bay from the Cape's most powerful lighthouse are a must-see.

 Day 3: City Tour, Table Mountain & Robben Island

 Enjoy a visit to all the prominent and historical locations of Cape Town, followed by a cable car ride to the top of Table Mountain.
 Named one of the 7 Wonders of the World, the incredible views from the "tabletop" will leave you mesmerized.
 A boat trip to Robben Island will give you an insight into the life of prisoners, including Nelson Mandela, and one of the most historic and internationally renowned locations in the world.

 Day 4: Transfer to Caledon

 Today's departure from Cape Town to the start of the Overberg region first takes you to the Cape Winelands.
 You will enjoy a stop at several famous wine farms and taste some of the best produce (from wine to cheese and olives) South Africa has to offer.
 The day ends with your arrival at your accommodation at Rouxwil Country House.

 Day 5: Transfer to Oudtshoorn